assaf/zombie/README.md

 Some objects, like the browser, history, resources, tabs and windows also include `dump` method that will dump the current state to the console.

+## FAQ

+**Q:** Why won't Zombie work with [insert some web site]?

+**A:** Zombie was designed for testing, not for web scraping.
+You can use it for whatever purpose you want, just to be clear:

+1. Zombie cannot scrape many popular web sites, that's known
+2. The core contributors are not concerned by that, not even a little

+**Q:** How do I find position/location/styling of element?

+**A:** Unlike a Web browser, Zombie doesn't visually render the HTML document.
+It gives you access to the DOM, but since it doesn't attempt to render and layout elements, it doesn't have information like position, location, etc.

+**Q:** Does Zombie handle XHR sync/document.write/CDATA?

+**A:** Those are some of the things we thought were good ideas in 1999.
+It's time to let go and move on.